apache/druid/docs/api-reference/retention-rules-api.md

 This document describes the API endpoints for managing retention rules in Apache Druid.

 Druid uses retention rules to determine what data should be retained in the cluster.
 Druid supports load, drop, and broadcast rules.
-For reference, see [using rules to drop and retain data](../operations/rule-configuration.md).
+See [using rules to drop and retain data](../operations/rule-configuration.md) for more information.

 In this document, `http://SERVICE_IP:SERVICE_PORT` is a placeholder for the server address of deployment and the service port.
 For example, on the quickstart configuration, replace `http://ROUTER_IP:ROUTER_PORT` with `http://localhost:8888`.

-## Create or update retention rules for a datasource
+## Update retention rules for a datasource

-Update a datasource with a list of rules.
-Retention rules can be submitted as an array of rule objects in the request body.
+Update one or more retention rules for a datasource.
+Retention rules can be submitted as an array of rule objects in the request body and overwrites any existing rules for the datasource.
 Rules are read in the order in which they appear, see [rule structure](../operations/rule-configuration.md) for more information.
-The endpoint supports a set of optional header parameters to populate the `author` and `comment` fields in the `auditInfo` property retrieved in audit history.

-Note that this endpoint returns an `HTTP 200 Success` code message even if the `datasource` is invalid.
+Note that this endpoint returns an `HTTP 200 Success` code message even if the `datasource` does not exist.

 ### URL
 <code class="postAPI">POST</code> `/druid/coordinator/v1/rules/{dataSource}`

 ### Header parameters

+The endpoint supports a set of optional header parameters to populate the `author` and `comment` fields in the `auditInfo` property for audit history.

-* `X-Druid-Author`
+* `X-Druid-Author`(optional)
   * Type: String
   * A string representing the author making the configuration change.
-* `X-Druid-Comment`
+* `X-Druid-Comment` (optional)
   * Type: String
-  * A string describing the change being done.
+  * A string describing the update.

 ### Responses